thomashoneyman/purescript-halogen-hooks/docs/99-Deep-Into-the-Internals.md

 ## Supporting the Capacity to Change State

-### Introducing the Concept of "Evaluation Cycles"
+### Introducing the Concept of an "Evaluation Cycles"

 So far, our rendered HTML is static; we can't change the state stored in our Array, so that it updates the HTML.
 In Halogen components, we would use `H.modify_ \state -> state + 1` to update state and cause our component to rerender.
 In this implementation, the HTML we render is "returned" in the `desiredApi` computation.
 So, we need to somehow change what the values bound by the names `first` and `second` are:
 ```purescript